zephir-lang/zephir-docs/en/sa.rst

 		for c in a {

 Finding such errors is sometimes tricky, however static analysis helps the programmer to find bugs in advance.

 Dead Code Elimination
 ^^^^^^^^^^^^^^^^^^^^^
-Zephir informs the developer about unreacheable branches in the code and performs dead code elimination which means eliminate all those code from the generated binary as this cannot be executed:
+Zephir informs the developer about unreacheable branches in the code and performs dead code elimination, which means it gets rid of all that code from the generated binary, since it cannot be executed anyway:

 .. code-block:: zephir